K-12 Intervention Specialist - Bachelor of Science in Education (BSE)

 Fall 4 Spring 4

-SYE Senior Year Experience (2-3) Consult with your advisor
+SYE Senior Year Experience (2-3) Fall or Spring.
+Consult with your advisor

 Year 4 Note: Student teaching requires successful review at Decision Point 3.